Sarpatta Parambarai: Casting

 To portray a boxer, Arya underwent six hours of daily training for seven months, with a combination of cardio, boxing and regular gym.
 As a result, he shed his weight in order to obtain a lean and "ripped" physique.
 His look from the film was revealed in February 2020.
 In September 2019, Attakathi Dinesh and Kalaiyarasan who were part of Ranjith's previous films were reported to be a part of the project, as was Magizh Thirumeni.
-But neither Dinesh nor Thirumeni were signed to the project.
+But neither Dinesh nor Magizh were signed to the project.
 In March 2020, Santhosh Prathap was announced to portray a pivotal role in the film.
 The same month, debutante Dushara Vijayan was announced as the leading lady for the film.

 During September 2020, John Kokken announced being a part of the cast and worked intensively for the role.
 Sanchana Natarajan was announced to be an integral part of the film, whose character name was revealed to be Lakshmi.
 Anupama Kumar played the role of Bakkiyam, whom she described as "loud", "emotional", "fiery" and "lovable".
 On 28 March 2021, Ranjith released a special video introducing the characters of the film which is about the fitness and sports training of the male actors, as well as featuring snippets from the acting workshop, which featured the actors and the supporting artists.
 Further revealing the character names, it was also revealed that Kaali Venkat, Pasupathy, John Vijay and Shabeer Kallarakkal were playing pivotal roles in the film, the latter as Dancing Rose.
 Maran played a supporting role as Maanja Kannan before his death in May 2021.

 Characters

 Pa.
 Ranjith drew inspiration from prominent historical boxers for the characters of the film.
-Arya's character Kabilan was inspired by Muhammad Ali, and a promotional image was staged to resemble that from a film about Ali.
+Arya's character Kabilan was inspired by American boxer Muhammad Ali, and a promotional image was staged to resemble that from a film about Ali.
 Vembuli was modelled on Mike Tyson.
 The character 'Dancing' Rose was inspired by Naseem Hamed, who was known for his fluidic movement that almost mimics a dance form.
 Raman was based on George Foreman, one of the oldest heavyweight champions in international boxing.
 The character 'Beedi' Rayappan was inspired by Kitheri Muthu, a fisherman-boxer, who was known for defeating Nat Terry.
 Inspired by Muthu's prowess, "Periyar" E. V. Ramaswamy, the social activist and the founder of Dravidar Kazhagam, bestowed the title of 'Dravida Veeran' (The Dravidian braveheart) to Muthu.